Spartans run: Michigan State rolls past No. 24 Miami, 38-17

-MIAMI GARDENS, Fla.
-(AP) — Payton Thorne passed for 261 yards and four touchdowns, two of those scoring throws going to Jalen Nailor, and Michigan State extended its unbeaten start by topping No. 24 Miami 38-17 on Saturday.
+Payton Thorne passed for 261 yards and four touchdowns, two of those scoring throws going to Jalen Nailor, and Michigan State extended its unbeaten start by topping No. 24 Miami 38-17 on Saturday.
+The Spartans outscored Miami 21-3 in the fourth quarter to pull away, somehow looking like the fresher, fitter team on a day where the on-field temperature hovered near 100 degrees.

+“There was a point in time when we said, ‘Let’s finish this thing,'” Thorne said.

 Kenneth Walker III rushed for 172 yards and caught a touchdown pass for the Spartans (3-0), who are off to their best start since 2015.

-Jayden Reed also had a scoring catch and a touchdown run for Michigan State, which forced Miami quarterback D’Eriq King into four turnovers.
+Jayden Reed also had a scoring catch and a touchdown run for Michigan State, which forced four turnovers.

 King was 38 of 59 passing — both of them Miami school records — for 388 yards, with two touchdowns and two interceptions.
+He also fumbled the ball away once and lost another on a strip-sack in the fourth quarter, plus was shaken up at least twice and needed to leave the field once for evaluation.

+“The guy gives everything out there,” Miami coach Manny Diaz said of King.
+“He lays it all on the line for the University of Miami. … He’s hurt, and hurt in a way because he’s hurt emotionally.
+He wants so badly for us to be great and be great on offense.
+He’s such a competitor and he’s not going to be satisfied until we are.”

 Charleston Rambo tied a school record with 12 catches for Miami, good for 156 yards and both of the Hurricanes’ touchdowns.
 Andres Borregales kicked a 55-yard field goal — matching the fourth-longest in school history — for the Hurricanes midway through the fourth, getting them within a touchdown.